-Disha Patani REVEALS Her First Reaction When She Heard The Script Of Malang!
+Disha Patani REVEALS Her First Reaction When She Heard Malang's Script!

 Disha Wants To Experiment With Different Roles

 "All I can say is you have to keep working and showing people your potential, what you can do.
-But one thing I know is that I don't want to be put in a box and given a specific type of roles.
+But one thing I know is that I don't want to be put in a box and given a specific type of role.
 I would like to explore and do as many different roles as possible," said Disha in an interview with DNA.